 Your questions answered

-Cremation is a contemporary disposition, and therefore there still are many questions to be answered.
+Cremation is new for many families, and therefore there still are many questions to be answered.
 Here are some questions Clock Funeral Home’s funeral directors commonly answer to give you insight on the cremation process.

 How long is cremation process?

 The cremation process depends on the size of the individual and the container used; approximately 3 to 5 hours.

 What is the temperature of the cremation chamber?

 The temperature reaches between 1100 to 1800 degrees Fahrenheit.

 No. An alternative enclosed, rigid container constructed of wood or cardboard is required, which is cremated with the body.
 It needs to meet standards of safety, respect and dignity.

 What do I do with the cremated remains?